Jesus the Bridegroom, Astonishing New Perspective

 Formal Marriage of the Bridegroom (Nissuin)

 When they reached the Bridegroom’s house, there was a formal ceremony.
-The Bride and groom held right hands, and the white sash she embroidered was wrapped around their hands as the priest pronounced the marriage covenant.
+The Bride and groom held right hands.
+The white sash she embroidered was wrapped around their hands.
+The priest pronounced the marriage covenant.
 Sometimes the sash was wrapped around the couple.

 Two cups of wine were offered to the couple.
 The first cup they shared.
 In Eastern culture, two people drinking from the same cup indicates intimacy in the relationship.
 The second cup had bitter herbs added.
 The Bridegroom took the bitter cup and drank all of it so his Bride did not have to.